USTC-Keyanjie/Pseudo-LiDAR-End-to-End/README.md

 - [x] TensorboardX
 - [x] Multiple GPUs support
 - [x] Inference end to end
-- [ ] Some bugs of inference and training will be fixed in some days
+- [x] Some bugs of inference and training will be fixed in some days
-- [ ] Training end to end will coming soon
+- [x] Training end to end
+- [ ] Some code need to update

 ## Installation